 The letter must be no longer than one A4 page excluding contact information.

 Make sure that you express yourself as clearly as possible as to avoid misunderstandings.

-Present yourself!
-You letter should give the reader a sense of who you are, your academic background, your work experience, your interests, your relation to the field of textiles and fashion.
+You letter should give the reader a sense of who you are, your academic background, your work experience, your interests and your relation to the field of textiles and fashion.

-Present and motivate why you wish to study at the chosen program.
+Motivate why you wish to study the chosen program.
 What are your expectations and how will this promote your future career.
-This is the most important part of the letter.

-Describe your strengths and weaknesses in social ability regarding study and work life, relate to both individual and group work.
+Also briefly describe your strengths and weaknesses regarding study and work-life, relate this to both individual and group work.

-Students that are selected for interviews will be contacted through email.
-It is the responsibility of the student to have the required softwares installed in their computer, have sufficient internet connection to support visual transfer and that the photo on the passport uploaded for the application may be used for identification.
+Applicants who are selected for interviews will be contacted through email.
+It is the responsibility of the applicant to have the required softwares installed on their computer or smart device, and to have sufficient internet connection to support visual transfer.
+The photo on the passport uploaded for the application may be used for identification.